rhonda-org/PoliceOrdinances/README.md

 wagner@lhlt.mpg.de (Andreas)
 Annemieke.Romein@Huygens.knaw.nl (Annemieke)

-Currently, we're collection user stories and invite you to share information about the data you want to accomodate or about the questions you want a database to answer at via this form: <https://forms.gle/jkVemCbuzhLFHp1o7>
+Currently, we're collection user stories and invite you to share information about the data you want to accomodate or about the questions you want a database to answer via this form: <https://forms.gle/jkVemCbuzhLFHp1o7>